How much does it cost to have a baby in the UK?

 How much should I spend on maternity clothes?

-Most women start wearing maternity clothes between weeks 12 and 16 of pregnancy.
+Most women start wearing maternity clothes between weeks 12-16 of pregnancy.

 How much do pregnancy cravings cost?